wtnwin111/interview/src/com/interview/flag/README.md

     return a empty assignment if whatever sequence can't be fulfill these requirement.
     There assume the task can only be done in sequence, not parallel.

+    *HINT: This is a typical scenario for Banker's Algorithm, which is designed to avoid deadlock problem.
+The simple solution is 1. sort the task by their output memory and diff memory as the task seq; 2. scan seq to check if M can fulfill the seq.*

 12. Given two number A and B, find how many numbers between A and B follow this rule: assume C = c1c2c3c4(between A and B), when (c1+c2+c3+c4)/4 > 7 count one, otherwise not. such as 8675, (8+6+7+5)/4 < 7 not count one, 8695, (8+6+9+7)/4 > 7 count one.